electronstudio/godot_space/docs/tutorial.md

     * Motion: Mirroring x: 15360
     * Motion: Mirroring y: 15360

-3. Find `backgrounds/stars_big_1024.png` in the filesystem (Bottom left of screen).
+3. Find `stars_big_1024.png` in the FileSystem.
+(Bottom left of screen, inside `backgrounds` folder.)

-4. Drag into the scene in the centre of the screen.
+4. Drag into it the scene in the centre of the screen.

 5. Click on the `stars_big_1024` sprite node.